Last updated 25th June 2020

-Logging in to your datastores via SFTP enables you to add local files to your infrastructure.
-You can log in from a graphical interface with programs such as FileZilla, available on Windows and Mac, or you can log in via command line from your Linux operating system.
+Connecting to your datastores via Secure File Transfer Protocol (SFTP) allows you to add local backup files to your infrastructure.
+You can connect from a graphical interface with software such as FileZilla, available on Windows and Mac.
+You can also log in using the command line from your Linux operating system.

-This system will only allow you to access the upload-vpn folder in your datastores.
-You cannot access files outside of this folder using this method.
+You will however only be able to access the "upload-vpn" folder of your datastores.
+Files outside this folder will not be accessible with this method.

-This guide explains how to log in via SFTP from a graphical interface or command line.
+This guide explains how to log in via SFTP from a graphical or a command line interface.

 Logging in from a graphical interface

-In your FTP client (FileZilla in this example) you need to enter the following information:
+In your FTP client (FileZilla in this example) you need to enter the following credentials:

 Host: [sftp://pcc-xxx-xxx-xxx-xxx.ovh.com] / Username: user / Password: password

-Once you are logged in, you will find your local mail on the left, and your datastores on the right:
+Once you are logged in, you will find your local machine on the left, and your datastores on the right:

 The command for your login is as follows: